What Makes Change So Hard?

-- Creating an accountability team – family, friends, or a life coach that can support you and hold you accountable through your change process.
+- Creating an accountability team – family, friends, or a coach that will support you and hold you accountable through your change process.

 - Re-evaluating along the way.
 What patterns do you see creeping in?
 What adjustments do you need to make to your plan?
 These are not failure moments, but learning moments.

-- Establishing rewards for the steps you take towards changes.
+- Establishing rewards for successfully taking steps towards change.

 Without setting the stage for success, the odds are naturally against you.
 Ready to create an environment conducive to change?
-It’s all about adding and subtracting; adding to your life what will facilitate change, and eliminating whatever will hold you back.
+It’s all about adding and subtracting; adding to your life what will help facilitate change, and eliminating whatever might hold you back.